mgrady3/pLEASE-legacy/README.md

 For LEEM data, IV curves are generated from single pixels in an image stack.
 For LEED data, IV curves are generated from an adjustable size square integration window.
 Basic background subtraction is provided for LEED data by subtracting out the perimeter sum of the integration window on each energy step.

-An example of LEED-IV data is shown in **Figure 2** with unsmoothed IV data:
+An example of LEED-IV data is shown in **Figure 2** with unsmoothed IV data from MoS2:
 ![Figure 2](./img/example2.png)

 The LEEM and LEED data tabs are separate so two data sets can be loaded at the same time.
 This is beneficial for analyzing real space and reciprocal space data from the same surface area.